tira-io/ir-experiment-platform/ir-datasets/tutorial/README.md

 ## Scenario

 We want to build a hypothetical search engine for [pangrams](https://en.wikipedia.org/wiki/Pangram).
 A pangram is a sentence in which each letter of the alphabet occurs at least once.
-This tutorial first shows [how to integrate a new custom dataset](#how-to-integrate-a-new-custom-dataset) into ir_datasets, then it shows how [retrieval experiments](#retrieval-experiments) can be implemented, to retrieve documents from this new dataset.
+This tutorial first shows [how to integrate a new custom dataset](#how-to-integrate-a-new-custom-dataset) into ir_datasets, then it shows how [retrieval experiments](#retrieval-experiments) can be implemented to retrieve documents from this new dataset.

 ## How to integrate a new custom dataset